A Survey of Densest Subgraph Discovery on Large Graphs: DSD on other types of graphs

 Miyauchi et al.~\cite{miyauchi2018robust} studied the DS problem with uncertain edge weights in uncertain graphs.
 Given an edge-weight space $W$, which contains unknown edge-weight vectors, $W$ can be considered as the product of the confidence intervals of the true edge weights, each of which can be obtained in practice from theoretically guaranteed lower and upper bounds or repeated sampling of the true edge weight estimates.
-Given a subgraphs $S$ of the uncertain edge weights graph $G$, its robust ratio is

-where $f_w(S)$ is the weighted edge density of $S$, and $S_w^*$ is the DS of $G$ under edge weight vector $w$.
+Given a subgraphs $S$ of the uncertain edge weights graph $G$, its robust ratio is $\min\limits_{w \in W} \frac{f_w(S)}{f_w(S_w^*)}$, where $f_w(S)$ is the weighted edge density of $S$, and $S_w^*$ is the DS of $G$ under edge weight vector $w$.
 The robust DS is the subgraph in $G$ that maximizes the robust ratio, and it can be computed by a sampling oracle algorithm based on robust optimization with theoretical guarantees.

+Tsourakakis et al.~\cite{tsourakakis2019novel} explored the risk-averse DSD problem in uncertain graphs.
+In this context, they aim to find a set of vertices $S$ in an uncertain graph $\mathcal{G}$ that induces a dense subgraph with high density and low average associated risk, where the average associated risk is the average variance of edges in the subgraph.
+To solve this problem, they formulated it as a DSD problem in a graph with both positive and negative edge weights and applied a peeling-based algorithm.